 This step includes constructing a ‘Software Requirement Specification’ document, also known as the ‘SRS’ document.
-It consists of everything which needs to be designed and developed during the life cycle of the project.
+It consists of everything that is a requirement for designing and developing during the life cycle of the project.

-There are mainly five types of feasibility checks, namely economic, legal, operational, technical and schedule
+There are five main types of feasibility checks, namely economic, legal, operational, technical, and schedule.

-As self-explanatory it is, this is the step where the actual designing takes place.
-It also includes 2 different kinds of documents namely High-Level Design (HLD) and Low-Level Design (LLD) consisting of different characteristics.
+As self-explanatory as it is, this is the step where the actual designing takes place.
+It also includes 2 different kinds of documents, namely High-Level Design (HLD) and Low-Level Design (LLD), consisting of different characteristics.

 Coding is the longest phase of the Software Development Life Cycle process.
 In this phase, developers, by writing the code, start building the entire system.

-In this phase, tasks are divided into a number of modules or units and are assigned to the numerous developers.
+This process divides the tasks into a number of modules or units and assignes to numerous developers.

 Like every perfectionist there is, companies also want to test the software before calling it open in the market.

-The testing team begins with testing the whole system to verify if the application is abiding by the customer requirements.
+The testing team begins with testing the whole system to verify if the application is abiding by the customer’s requirements.

 If bugs are found in the system they are fixed by developers and then again re-tested for any discrepancies.

-Only when the software testing phase is over and all the errors are eradicated from the system, then only the final deployment process is started, based upon the feedback given by the project manager.
+Only when the software testing phase is over and all the errors are eradicated from the system can the final deployment process start, based on the feedback given by the project manager.

-Have you come across this situation when you switch on your laptop, PC, smartphone and your eye catches a notification which says ‘software upgrade’?
+Have you come across this situation when you switch on your laptop, PC, or smartphone, and your eye catches a notification that says ‘software upgrade’?

 Well, that is what maintenance is all about.
-Constant bug fixing, enhancements, and upgrading to improve the current state of the software is what sums up the maintenance part.
+Constant bug fixing, enhancements, and upgrading to improve the current state of the software are what make up the maintenance part.

 ALM is a much broader concept covering all the aspects from the inception to the retirement of the application while SDLC just focuses on the software designing part.